BrokenShell/Fortuna/README.md

 ### Quick Install `$ pip install Fortuna`

 ### Installation Notes:
-- Fortuna is designed for macOS & Linux.
+- Fortuna is optimized for macOS & Linux.
+- Fortuna now supports Windows MSVC.
+New in version 5.0.0.
+  - Linux, macOS and Windows are supported
-- Fortuna requires a modern C++ Compiler and the C++ Standard Library.
+- Installation requires a C++ Compiler and the C++20 Standard Library.
-    - Supported compilers: Clang & GCC.
-    - If you're on the latest version of macOS, you shouldn't need to install anything manually - use the quick install instructions.
-    - If you're running an older version of macOS you can install Xcode to get the Clang compiler and all its dependencies.
-- Windows Options
-    - WSL: Windows Subsystem for Linux
-    - Linux Docker image with Python support
-    - Google Colab
+  - Clang, GCC and MSVC are supported

 ### Sister Projects: